 2016.10 European Location Interoperability Solutions for e-Government (ELISE)

-Location-related information underpins an increasingly high proportion of EU and national governmental policies, digital services and applications used by public administrations, companies and citizens.
+Location-related information underpins an increasingly high proportion of EU and national governmental policies, digital public services and applications used by public administrations, businesses and citizens.

 What are the objectives?

-The ELISE objective is to break down barriers and promote a coherent and consistent approach to the sharing and reuse of location data across borders and sectors, supporting Better Regulation goals in terms of EU policy and the Digital Single Market strategy in the context of digital transformation of public services.
+ELISE aims to break down barriers and promote a coherent and consistent approach to the sharing and reuse of location data across sectors and borders in the context of the digital transformation of public services by:

-- Develop pilots and applications to test principles in practice, offer lessons and resources for others to build upon, provide the basis for a widespread rollout, and show the benefits of geospatial interoperability.
-These pilots will both support crosscutting applications or provide in-depth impetus in specific thematic areas, such as Energy Efficiency of Buildings and the Intelligent Transport Systems.
+- developing pilots and applications to test principles in practice, offer lessons and resources for others to build upon, provide the basis for a widespread rollout, and show the benefits of location interoperability.
+These pilots support either pan-European reference data solutions (e.g., gazetteer services) or sector-specific applications (e.g., Energy Efficiency of Buildings and Intelligent Transport Systems).

 What are the benefits?

 - Cost and time savings by reusing or co-creating cost-efficient solutions and avoiding duplicated or unnecessary effort, e.g., in data procurement, application development and service delivery.